tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 Many of these supplementary materials already exist and can be used to market the book.

 # The Authors
 The Authors are experienced OpenMP programmers actively involved in the ongoing evolution of the OpenMP programming language.
 One of us has been involved from the very beginning; way back in 1996 when a small team came together to define OpenMP.
 We are all members of the OpenMP Architectural Review Board (ARB).
+One of us was co-chair of the OpenMP ARB Subcommittee that designed the OpenMP support for heterogeneous programming.

 We have extensive experience both using and teaching OpenMP starting back in 1998 with the very first OpenMP tutorial offered at SC98.
 We have developed performance portable parallel programs in OpenMP targeting the latest CPU and GPU architectures.
 There is no better team to provide an introductory text on programming GPUs with OpenMP.

 For further details about us, we provide brief CVs appended to the end of this prospectus.

 # Related Titles
 Our book is complimentary to the recently published books "Using OpenMP - the Next Step" and "OpenMP Common Core: Making OpenMP Simple Again".
 Our goal is to provide a book for programmers who want to program their GPU, and the student can then back fill their knowledge of OpenMP using the "OpenMP Common Core" book and then explore other features of OpenMP with the "Next Step" book.
+We will strongly encourage readers of our book to study these books.

 To our knowledge, there is currently no book aimed at programming GPUs with OpenMP.
 GPUs are the prevailing architecture used in parallel computing.
 Using GPUs to accelerate applications occurs at all scales, from consumer mobile devices and workstations through to high-end data center and high-performance computing (HPC) supercomputers.
 There is a dire need for a book teaching how to program GPUs using OpenMP.